jeremy-misola/GitOps-Homelab/README.md

 *   **Secrets Management:** Rigorous secrets management through External Secrets Operator and Doppler ensures sensitive data (API keys, database credentials) is never hardcoded, is securely stored, and securely injected at runtime.
 *   **Ingress Security:** SSL/TLS termination is handled at the Ingress Nginx layer, ensuring all external communication to exposed services is encrypted.

-## Future Enhancements & Learning
+## Future Goals

-This project is an ongoing journey of learning and improvement:
+This project is a continuous learning experience, and here's what I have planned next:

 *   Exploring **Crossplane** for GitOps-driven infrastructure provisioning beyond just applications.
 *   Investigating more advanced backup and disaster recovery strategies for critical data within Longhorn.